moorepants/HumanControl/README.md

 `handling_vs_speed.m` : Generates a plot of the peak HQM versus change in speed for all six bicycles in the IEEE paper.

-`handling_vs_speed_optimal.m` : Generates a plot of peak HQM versus speed for the optimal bicycles presented in the BMD 2016 paper (Figure 10).

 `heading_track_analytic.py` : Generates the closed heading loop state space description in symbolic form.